green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 your disk from not getting full.
 Downside: It will remove all stopped containers.
 So if you regulary keep stopped containers than avoid this switch and rather run `docker volume prune` once in a while

+### 15. Use non standard sampling intervals and avoid undersampling
+If the effect you are looking for in your code is likely only a 200 ms activity you should at least use a sampling rate (metric provider resolution) of 100 ms.

+Having said that: It is also good practice to use an odd number here, which is slightly lower.
+For instance 99 ms or even 95 ms.

+The reason for this is that you do not want to run into a lock-step sampling error, where you always look at the machine just after a load has happened, and since no jitter is on the machine you always miss the actual load.
+By sliding your sampling intervals in relation to the frequency of the event frequency that you want to observe you will still see the event sometimes.